Karpova-Lab/cerebro/README.md

 #Cerebro Wireless Optogenetics System

-This repository contains all files needed to replicate a wireless optogenetics system that was developed by Andy Lustig in the [Karpova Lab ](https://www.janelia.org/lab/karpova-lab) at HHMI's Janelia Research Campus.
+This repository contains all files needed to replicate a wireless optogenetics system that was developed in the [Karpova Lab ](https://www.janelia.org/lab/karpova-lab) at HHMI's Janelia Research Campus.